AmanVatsSharma/srijankimahal-website/src/content/blog/complete-guide-sri-janaki-mahal-trust-ayodhya.md

 No need to worry about finding restaurants - all meals are provided as part of your stay.

-### 3. Spiritual Environment
+### 3. Peaceful Environment

-The dharmshala maintains a peaceful, spiritual atmosphere perfect for meditation and prayer.
+The dharmshala maintains a peaceful, calm atmosphere perfect for rest and relaxation.

 ### 4. Affordable Pricing